2022 Big Ten Football Championship Game

 The 2022 Big Ten Football Championship Game was a college football game that was played on December 3, 2022, at Lucas Oil Stadium in Indianapolis, Indiana.
-It was 12th edition of the Big Ten Football Championship Game and determined the champion of the conference for the 2022 season.
+It was the 12th edition of the Big Ten Football Championship Game and determined the champion of the conference for the 2022 season.
 The game began at 8:00 p.m.
 EST and aired on Fox.
 The game featured the Purdue Boilermakers, the West Division champions, and the No. 2 Michigan Wolverines, the East Division champions.

 Teams

 Purdue Boilermakers

 Entering the final week of the regular season, Iowa, Purdue, and Illinois were in contention for the West division title.
 Iowa would have been able to clinch with a win, but was upset by Nebraska, giving Purdue the opportunity to clinch the berth with a win.
 Purdue beat in-state rivals Indiana 30–16 to clinch the division title and their first Big Ten Championship Game appearance in program history.